-* Family size includes parent(s)/guardian(s) plus total number of dependents claimed on 2016 tax return.
+* Family size includes parent(s)/guardian(s) and total number of dependents

 Do tuition grants received by a family through this program impact local tuition assistance gifts to that same family?
 The CTO will issue awards to families based upon that families’ identified need.
 Any additional assistance presented to that family would be a local decision.